mariocq/SFFilm-Location/README.md

 	python manage.py runserver --host 0.0.0.0

 ### Server RESTful API
 With API, accessing the system fields is as simple as including them in POST parameter.
+The "type" fields include "actor", "director", "writer", "company", and "film".
 #### For example:
 	server api:http://127.0.0.1:5000/sfmovie/query
 	client post data: